 PHD IN ENVIRONMENTAL AND INFRASTRUCTURE ENGINEERING

-The PhD in Environmental and Infrastructure Engineering is part of the research and training programme offered by the Department of Civil and Environmental Engineering.
-The programme introduces PhD candidates to the research on theoretical and technological key topics related to water, environment, water and transport infrastructures, geology and geomatics.
-It is characterized by a strong cross-sectoral and multi-sectoral approach and is organized according to the following three thematic profiles.
+The PhD in Environmental and Infrastructure Engineering is part of the research and training program offered by the Department of Civil and Environmental Engineering.
+The programme introduces PhD students to the world of research on critical theoretical and technological elements related to water, the environment, water and transport infrastructures, geology and geomatics.
+The programme is characterised by a strong cross-sectoral and multi-sectoral structure and is organised according to the following three key thematic profiles.

 - Hydrogeological risk and mitigation strategies, including hydrological extremes, flood frequency, drought and rainfall, operational early warning systems for shallow landslides, snow avalanches and flood risk.

-- Engineering of hydraulic networks, including the design of urban sewers and aqueducts, water quality and quantity in drainage networks and effects of local and diffuse structures for flood and pollution control.
+- Engineering of hydraulic networks, with design of urban sewers and aqueducts, water quality and quantity in drainage networks and effects of local and diffuse structures for flood and pollution control.

-- Coastal engineering, including the analysis of wave hydrodynamics, sea flows, coastal dynamics, wave-structure interactions.
+- Coastal engineering, with analysis of wave motion hydrodynamics, marine currents, coastal dynamics, wave-structure interactions.

 - Transport networks: modelling of complex transport networks, including functional interactions with regional, national and international territory.